The Great Medals

 The prizegiving ceremony, the highlight of the event

-Among the public figures to have been awarded in recent years are Leonardo DiCaprio (2015), Erik Orsenna (2016) and Dame Ellen MacArthur (2018), all three of whom received the Albert I Great Medal in the Mediation section.
+Among the personalities known to the general public in recent years, Leonardo DiCaprio (2015), Erik Orsenna (2016) and Dame Ellen MacArthur (2018), all three of whom have been awarded the Mediation section of the Albert I Grand Medal.

 The Oceanographic Institute thesis prize

-Applications must be submitted within three years of the thesis defense.
-The application for 2022 should be sent in digital form to Mr. Olivier Dufourneaud – Director of Ocean Policy of the Oceanographic Institute: award@oceano.org.
+Applications must be submitted within three years following the thesis defence.
+The application file for the 2026 edition must be sent in digital format to award@oceano.org.